sobolevn/sobolevn.github.io/_posts/2021-02-28-make-tests-a-part-of-your-app.md

 These interfaces will help people if they are wondering what [`Monad`](https://github.com/dry-python/returns/blob/master/returns/interfaces/container.py) actually is and what laws it has.

-Most of them have laws attached to the definition.
+Most of the interfaces have laws attached to the definition.
 This helps our users to be sure that their implementations are correct with as few steps as possible.

 ## Conclusion